yoshida-lab/XenonPy/docs/source/features.rst

 .. figure:: _static/heatmap.jpg

-     Heatmap of 290 compositional descriptors of 69,640 compounds in Materials Project(upper: volume Å\ :sup:`3`\ , lower:  density g/cm\ :sup:`3`\  ).
+     Heatmap of 290 compositional descriptors of 69,640 compounds in Materials Project (upper: volume Å\ :sup:`3`\ , lower:  density g/cm\ :sup:`3`\  ).

-In the heatmap display of the descriptor matrix, the 69,640 materials are arranged from the top to bottom by the increasing order of formation energies.
+In the heatmap of the descriptor matrix, the 69,640 materials are arranged from the top to bottom by the increasing order of formation energies.
 Plotting the descriptor-property relationships in this way, we could visually recognize which descriptors are relevant or irrelevant to the prediction of formation energies.
 Relevant descriptors, which are linearly or nonlinearly dependent to formation energies, might exhibit certain patterns from top to bottom in the heatmap.
-For example, a monotonically decreasing or increasing pattern would appear in a linearly dependent descriptor.
+For example, a monotonically decrease or increase pattern would appear in a linearly dependent descriptor.
 On the other hand, irrelevant descriptors might exhibit no specific patterns.

 See the sample code on the visualization of descriptor-property relationships: